UBC-STAT/stat-406/syllabus.md

 5 In-class group quizzes (1% each)
 5 Peer evaluations (1% each)
 5 Midterm exams (14% each)
 1 Comprehensive final exam (14%)
+1 Discussion opportunity (+/- 1%)

+**Alternative asynchronous syllabus**
+If for any reason, you wish to complete the course asynchronously, you may email my by midnight on 30 September to request to complete the course "asynchronously".
+The intention behind this option is to accomodate internet connectivity, family, work, life, or other issues which may arise.
+In this case, the grading scale will be modified.
+Note that all exams must still be taken during the scheduled time (1530h-1700h Vancouver local time) through Canvas.
+Changes requested after this date will be made at the discretion of the instructor.

+1 Mini pre quiz (1%)
+5 In-class mini quizzes (2% each)
+5 Midterm exams (15% each)
+1 Comprehensive final exam (14%)
+1 Discussion opportunity (+/- 1%)

 **Missed assessment policy**
 Missed or late peer evaluations result in the student receiving no credit.
 All other missed opportunities will have their weight added to the comprehensive final exam.
-There are no makeup opportunities.
+There are no other makeup opportunities.
+If you miss more than 2 midterm exams, you must request an academic concession through your academic advising office.

 ### Group synchronous sessions

 Synchronous class periods will be spent working on and discussing group coding exercises, similar to lab sessions.
 Each student will be assigned a group for the entirety of the semester.
-Your group assignment will be determined by your selected Lecture time (1600 or 2000) as well as other factors.
+Your group assignment will be determined by your selected Lecture time (1600h or 2000h) as well as other factors.
 You must attend your selected Lecture time each session.
-If you cannot attend, missed quizzes/midterm exams will have their weight added to the comprehensive final exam.
+If you cannot attend, missed quizzes will have their weight added to the comprehensive final exam.
 But students should be aware that their groups are counting on them.
 If you miss a session, your peers may give you lower peer evaluation scores.